regular-meet-8/wk2codechallenge-/README.md

 # Running the application
 Running the application is very straight forward.
 Unse the following steps to run the app.
+- Install required dependencies from npm npm install Run the application on terminal npm start
-- Run on the browser using the following link(https://velvety-creponne-db5a46.netlify.app/)
+Run on the browser npm run serve

 # Authors
 This project was contributed to by: